GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/cas.md

     </bean>
 ```

-At this point you should start getting a valid CAS response from `https://your.gluu.host/idp/profile/cas/serviceValidate` containing at least user id.
+At this point you should start getting a successful CAS validation response from `https://your.gluu.host/idp/profile/cas/serviceValidate` containing at least your user id (which is `uid` attribute by default).

+## Logging

+### Outbound CAS logging
-CAS as part of Shibboleth IdP is logging to `/opt/shibboleth-idp/logs/idp-process.log`.
+As part of Shibboleth IdP, CAS is now logging to `/opt/shibboleth-idp/logs/idp-process.log`.
 You can control verbosity of the IdP's logs by editing logging levels in `/opt/shibboleth-idp/conf/logback.xml`

+### Inbound CAS logging
+As inbound CAS is implemented with oxAuth's custom authentication script, the same rules as for other custom scripts apply.
+Most of events are rooted to `/opt/gluu/jetty/oxauth/logs/oxauth_script.log` file.
+General oxAuth log may also provide some clues: `/opt/gluu/jetty/oxauth/logs/oxauth.log`
+You can control verbosity of oxAuth's logs by editing **log4j**'s configuration in `WEB-INF/classes/log4j2.xml` **inside** `/opt/gluu/jetty/oxauth/webapps/oxauth.war` package.